-In addition to a career filled with purpose and opportunity, the University of Michigan offers a comprehensive benefits package to help you stay well, protect yourself and any eligible family members, and to plan for a secure future.
+In addition to a career filled with purpose and opportunity, The University of Michigan offers a comprehensive benefits package to help you stay well, protect yourself and any eligible family members and plan for a secure future.
 Benefits include:

 - Generous time off

 - A retirement plan that provides two?for?one matching contributions with immediate vesting upon meeting eligibility requirements

 - Flexible spending accounts for healthcare and dependent care expenses

 Job openings are posted for a minimum of fourteen calendar days.
 This job may be removed from posting boards and filled any time after the minimum posting period has ended.

 The University of Michigan is an equal opportunity/affirmative action employer.

 COVID-19 vaccinations, including one booster when eligible, are required for all University of Michigan students, faculty and staff across all campuses, including Michigan Medicine.
 This includes those working remotely and temporary workers.
 More information on this new policy is available on the U-M Health Response website or the UM-Dearborn and UM-Flint websites.